xhtml2pdf/xhtml2pdf/README.rst

    For more information about ``pip`` refer to http://www.pip-installer.org/.

 #.
-I will recommend using ``virtualenv`` for development.
-This is great to have separate environment for
+We will recommend using ``virtualenv`` for development.
+It's great to have a separate environment for
    each project, keeping the dependencies for multiple projects separated::

     sudo pip install virtualenv

    For more information about ``virtualenv`` refer to http://www.virtualenv.org/

 #.
-Create virtualenv for the project.
+Create a virtualenv for the project.
 This can be inside the project directory, but cannot be under
    version control::

     virtualenv --distribute xhtml2pdfenv --python=python2